Serving all people by providing personalized health and wellness through exemplary care, education and research.

-According to the CDC, diseases caused by smoking kill more than 480,000 people in the United States each year.
+Smoking is the leading cause of preventable death in the world.
+According to the CDC, diseases caused by smoking kill more than 480,000 people in the U.S. each year.
 The CDC also states that smokers are 2 to 4 times more likely to develop heart disease and stroke.
-Even with anti-smoking campaigns and medical disclaimers in place, many people continue to smoke or start smoking every year.
+Despite the known dangers, many people continue to smoke or start smoking every year.
 One out of 5 deaths of Americans is related to smoking, and it kills more Americans each year than suicides, homicides, AIDS, and car accidents combined.
-According to the CDC, 90% of new smokers are children and teenagers, in many cases, replacing the smokers who quit or died prematurely from a smoking-related disease.
+According to the CDC, 90% of new smokers are children and teens, in many cases, replacing the smokers who quit or died prematurely from a smoking-related disease.

 Consider the latest statistics available from the CDC and the Office of Adolescent Health:

 Every day approximately 3,200 children 18 years of age or younger smoke their first cigarette

 If the current trend in teen smoking does not decrease, 5.6 million of today's teens will die early from smoking-related illnesses.

 In posing health risks on the body's cardiovascular system, smoking: